My 6 Favorite Perks Offered By Any Credit Cards

 It’s not just Hilton offering valuable elite status without any spending requirement.
 Nowadays the Marriott Bonvoy Brilliant® American Express® Card (review) is pretty lucrative in that regard as well.

-The card has a $650 annual fee, and offers several worthwhile benefits, including Marriott Bonvoy Platinum status, an anniversary free night certificate worth up to 85K points, a $25 monthly dining credit, a Priority Pass membership (enrollment required), and more.
+The card has a $650 annual fee (Rates & Fees), and offers several worthwhile benefits, including Marriott Bonvoy Platinum status, an anniversary free night certificate worth up to 85K points, a $25 monthly dining credit, a Priority Pass membership (Enrollment required), and more.

-While I don’t think this card is quite the slam dunk that the Hilton Aspire Card is, I find the math still very much checks out.
-You’re getting up to $300 in annual dining credits, and the free night award can easily be redeemed at a property costing hundreds of dollars.
+I think the math very much checks out on this card — you’re getting up to $300 in annual dining credits, and the free night award can easily be redeemed at a property costing hundreds of dollars.

 You’re then getting Bonvoy Platinum status, which offers perks like suite upgrades, complimentary breakfast, guaranteed late check-out, and more.